Content starts here

 Registering to vote on Election Day

-South Dakota does not allow same-day voter registration.
+South Dakota does not permit same-day voter registration.

 • By mail: Download and complete an absentee ballot application form.
 Mail your original, signed application to your county auditor's office.
 Attach a copy of an acceptable form of ID — such as a South Dakota driver’s license, a South Dakota nondriver ID card, passport or tribal photo ID — to your application form.
 Or complete a notarized oath on the form (Section 7) swearing the information is true and correct.

 • In person: Fill out an absentee ballot application form at your county auditor’s office.
 Bring an acceptable form of ID.
-You can complete your absentee ballot application and mark your ballot at the same time.
+You can complete your absentee ballot application, receive a ballot and mark your ballot on the same visit.

-Your application is due by mail or in person by 5 p.m. on Monday, June 3, for the presidential and state primary and on Monday, Nov.
-4, for the general election.
-Applications to vote via an authorized messenger are due by 3 p.m. on Tuesday, June 4, for the presidential and state primary and by 3 p.m. on Tuesday, Nov.
-5, for the general elections.
-Ballots are mailed within 48 hours of an application’s receipt.
+Your application is due by mail or in person by 5 p.m. on Monday, Nov.
+4 (not just postmarked by this date).
+Applications to vote via an authorized messenger are due by 3 p.m. on Tuesday, Nov.
+5. Ballots are mailed within 48 hours of an application’s receipt.

 Only voters covered under the Uniformed and Overseas Citizens Absentee Voting Act can submit their application for an absentee ballot via fax or email.